tryolabs/norfair/README.md

 ## Features

 - Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
-This includes detectors performing object detection, pose estimation, and keypoint detection (see [examples](#examples--demos)).
+This includes detectors performing tasks such as object or keypoint detection (see [examples](#examples--demos)).

-- The function used to calculate the distance between tracked objects and detections is defined by the user, making the tracker extremely customizable.
-This function can make use of any extra information, such as appearance embeddings, which can heavily improve tracking performance.

 - Modular.
 It can easily be inserted into complex video processing pipelines to add tracking to existing projects.
 At the same time, it is possible to build a video inference loop from scratch using just Norfair and a detector.

+- Supports moving camera, re-identification with appearance embeddings, and n-dimensional object tracking (see [Advanced features](#advanced-features)).

+- The function used to calculate the distance between tracked objects and detections is defined by the user, enabling the implementation of different tracking strategies.

 - Fast.
 The only thing bounding inference speed will be the detection network feeding detections to Norfair.